Former Cherokee Nation chief justice, Vietnam veteran, receives Medal of Honor at White House

 "He fully documented Birdwell's actions to make this day possible," Biden said.

+Cherokee Nation Principal Chief Chuck Hoskin Jr., who attended the White House ceremony, said in a press release Tuesday: “Mr. Birdwell is someone I deeply respect, not only for his service to our Tribal Nation, but also for his service to our country.

+"Honoring his heroic deeds and bestowing the Medal of Honor to him is the right thing to do for his valiant actions during the Vietnam War.
+He is a true Cherokee patriot who put his own life at risk without hesitation and expected no commendation.”

-Birdwell, currently an attorney in Oklahoma City, grew up in Adair County, where he was a graduate of Stilwell High School.
+Birdwell, currently an attorney in Oklahoma City, grew up in Adair County and graduated from Stilwell High School.

-Birdwell, a member of the Cherokee Nation, previously served 12 years on the tribe's Judicial Appeals Tribunal, including two years as chief justice.
+Birdwell served 12 years on the Cherokee Nation's Judicial Appeals Tribunal, including two years as chief justice.

 Honoring their service: A look back at our 'Veterans Remember' series